Westbrook ES Habitat Restoration Project

 Wander the campus and discover the names of the native trees.
 Look for the labels on Hackberries, Catalpa, Oaks and more!
 The tree label project was a partnership with the Westland Aqua Eagles who helped identify the trees and design the labels.

-Slideshows of building the meadow and tree labels
+Slideshows of building the meadow

 Westbrook Streamside Restoration